newatoms/guides/style-your-files/readme.md

 # How to style your files

-We want the way that we write JavaScript, HTML, MarkDown CSS and other programming or markup languages to be written in a similar style to make them easier to read and prevent difficult but useless merge conflicts.
+We want the way that we write JavaScript, HTML, MarkDown CSS and other programming or markup languages to be written in a similar style to make them easier to read and prevent difficult and useless merge conflicts.

-Because we want to create re-usable code which is understandable by others that might not be particularly acquainted with it’s syntax, we rely heavily on [comments](https://en.wikipedia.org/wiki/Comment_(computer_programming)) and [Javadoc/DocBlocks](https://en.wikipedia.org/wiki/Javadoc).
-These enable us to clearly document what happens and how others can re-use our code.
+Because we want to create re-usable code which is understandable for people not be particularly acquainted with it’s syntax, we rely heavily on [comments](https://en.wikipedia.org/wiki/Comment_(computer_programming)) and [Javadoc/DocBlocks](https://en.wikipedia.org/wiki/Javadoc).
+These enable us to clearly document what happens in a specific part of the code and how others can re-use it.

 ## The separation of concerns